 3. Support of Mixed Protocols in Services with Type LoadBalancer

-In this learning path to learn Kubernetes, I have covered all the important concepts you need to learn to master Kubernetes.
+In this learning path, I have covered all the important concepts you need to master Kubernetes.
 I will keep adding new features when the new Kubernetes versions get released.

 Also, learning a new technical skill takes hours of practice.
 You’ll certainly gain a good understanding of Kubernetes in the learning process, but the truth is that you never stop learning.